Funding Public Schools’ Waitlists

 Arizona Public School Credit Enhancement Program

 Governor Ducey is committed to broadening access to in-demand high-performing schools for all of Arizona’s K-12 students by helping Arizona’s best public schools replicate and expand.
 One barrier for expansion is the cost of capital construction.
-The Arizona Public School Credit Enhancement Program improves the school’s credit rating on bonds, enabling financing at lower interest rates resulting in lower borrowing costs.
+The Arizona Public School Credit Enhancement Program schools' credit ratings on bonds, enabling financing at lower interest rates and lowering borrowing costs.

 HOW THE PROGRAM WORKS